Last Updated on January 3, 2021

 Synovectomy is done to prevent progression of hemophilic arthropathy.
 It helps by

-- Hemophilic synovial tissue has a high level of fibrinolytic activity that tends to prolong the bleeding episodes.
+- Hemophilic synovial tissue has a high level of fibrinolytic activity [Prolongs the bleeding].

 - Hemosiderin deposition in the synovium interferes with the production of collagenases, which may cause the death of chondrocytes.

 Synovectomy is indicated in

-- Patients who fail to respond to aggressive medical management for a period of at least six months.
+- Failure to respond to medical management for a period of at least six months.

 - Radiographic Stage II or Stage III hemophilic arthropathy